debate-map/app/Packages/deploy/README.md

 	* 5.1\) Ensure that your credentials are loaded, in plain text, in your docker `config.json` file.
 By default, Docker Desktop does not do this!
 So most likely, you will need to:
 		* 5.1.1\) Disable the credential-helper, by opening `$HOME/.docker/config.json`, and setting the `credsStore` field to **an empty string** (ie. `""`).
 		* 5.1.2\) Log in to your image registry again. (ie. rerun step 3.4 of [deploy/docker-remote](https://github.com/debate-map/app/tree/master/Packages/deploy#docker-remote))
-		* 5.1.3\) Submit the credentials to OVH: `kubectl --context ovh create secret generic registry-credentials --from-file=.dockerconfigjson=PATH_TO_DOCKER_CONFIG --type=kubernetes.io/dockerconfigjson` (the default path to the docker-config is `$HOME/.docker/config.json`, eg. `C:/Users/YOUR_USERNAME/.docker/config.json`)
+		* 5.1.3\) Submit the credentials to OVH: `kubectl --context ovh create secret --namespace dm-pg-operator generic registry-credentials --from-file=.dockerconfigjson=PATH_TO_DOCKER_CONFIG --type=kubernetes.io/dockerconfigjson` (the default path to the docker-config is `$HOME/.docker/config.json`, eg. `C:/Users/YOUR_USERNAME/.docker/config.json`)
 	* 5.1\) You can verify that the credential-data was uploaded properly, using: `kubectl --context ovh get -o json secret registry-credentials`
 * 6\) Run: `npm start backend.tiltUp_ovh`
 * 7\) Verify that the program has been deployed correctly, by visiting TODO.